Conscious Thinking - Let's Talk About It

 Let's Talk Manufacturing

-- 95% of our manufacturing is completed in a family run (more than 30 years old) business based in Xiamen Fujian, China.
+- The bulk of our manufacturing currently is completed in a family run (more than 30 years old) business based in Xiamen Fujian, China.
 Melinda has visited the factory on several occasions and met with the team making MORE BODY from the patternmakers, to the graders, cut, make, sew, finish, QC through to packing.
 She has also worked in the factory and conducted QC alongside the team.
 They are a member of Amfori BSCI (a leading global business association for open and sustainable trade) and they undergo regular audits to trade with purpose and these are provided to us each year.

 Let's Talk Packaging